A&M Records, Inc. v. Napster, Inc.: Outcome

 To determine whether Napster should be permitted to continue functioning, the Circuit Court remanded the case back to the District Court for another trial in which Napster would be required to show that it could keep track of user activities on its network and restrict access to infringing material by its users.
-Napster wasn't able to comply and thus had to close down its service in July 2001.
+Napster was unable to comply and thus had to close down its service in July 2001.
 The following year, Napster filed for bankruptcy and sold its assets to a third party.
 The owners of the service settled with songwriters and music publishers, agreeing to pay $26 million.

 Criticism and impact

-Among a number of amicus briefs filed on behalf of both sides of the dispute, one particularly critical brief filed by a consortium of eighteen copyright law professors at United States universities argued that the District Court misread the Sony precedent and took too narrow a view of fair use.
-The professors argued that the overbroad nature of the injunction threatened the development and deployment of any future peer-to-peer file-sharing network on the Internet because it insisted on a restructuring that defeated peer-to-peer technology itself.
+Among a number of amicus briefs filed on behalf of both sides of the dispute, one particularly critical brief filed by a consortium of eighteen American copyright law professors argued that the district court misread the Sony precedent and took too narrow a view of fair use.
+The professors argued that the overbroad nature of the injunction threatened the development and deployment of future peer-to-peer file-sharing networks on the Internet because it insisted on a restructuring that defeated peer-to-peer technology itself.
 They also argued that the finding of contributory liability was erroneous because of Napster's significant non-infringing uses and because not all unauthorized uses within the system were copyright infringement.
 They concluded: "If Plaintiffs want copyright law extended to allow the suppression of new technologies, they must make their case to Congress."

 A number of file-sharing networks surfaced in Napster's wake, including Morpheus, Grokster, and KaZaA, many of which faced their own legal challenges over infringing behavior by their users.
 In 2005, MGM Studios, Inc. v.
-Grokster, Ltd., went to the Supreme Court and is considered by many to be the sequel to the Napster case, addressing another technology that "outpaced the law."
-Over the next few years, BitTorrent, another P2P technology, became the target of copyright scrutiny.
+Grokster, Ltd. was heard by the Supreme Court and is considered by many to be the sequel to the Napster case, addressing another technology that "outpaced the law."
+In the following years, BitTorrent, another P2P technology, became the target of copyright scrutiny.
 Popular torrent trackers like the Pirate Bay faced long legal battles, but their opponents have had little success in shutting down these services permanently.
-These file sharing networks paved the way for the streaming media platforms that later dominated the music market.